iamjadesmith/iamjadesmith.github.io/_projects/counting.md

 ![Running Total](\assets\images\counting\running_total.png)

-> These were ran as of February 2023, so the Running Total will represent the total from the start until when I ran the program.
+> These were run as of February 2023, so the Running Total will represent the total from the start until when I ran the program.
 I figured if I ran the code on the first of every month, I could have the running total run that way.

 ## Text Output to Chat